mmeyer2k/dcrypt/README.md

 $plaintext = \Dcrypt\Aes256Gcm::decrypt($encrypted, $password, 10000);
 ```

-When using key mode, the passkey must be at least 2048 bits long.
 `\Dcrypt\Exceptions\InvalidKeyException` is thrown when passkey is less than the minimum length.

 ## Stream Ciphers